How to achieve your health goals: A step-by-step guide

 One thing to help manage a big health goal or any other goal is to chop it into bite-size small goals that you can easily achieve.

-Keeping small goals that will lead to the big goal is a great way to achieve a big goal.
+Keeping small goals that will lead to a big goal is a great way to achieve a big goal.
 And to stay motivated.

 Then as you achieve these tiny goals, compliment yourself, and celebrate even small wins.